5G-MAG/rt-xr-unity-player/README.md

 Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/

-### About the implementation
+### Supported Unity Editor version

-The project supports the latest [Unity3D LTS editor release](https://unity.com/releases/editor/qa/lts-releases), Unity 2022.3.
+The project supports the [Unity3D 2022 LTS editor release](https://unity.com/releases/editor/qa/lts-releases).

-The XR Player feature set dependends on the target platform.
-See the [features page](https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/features) implementation status.
+### Supported platforms

-It is currently developped, tested and built for Windows and Android targets.
+It is currently developped and tested on Android devices.
+If you are interested in supporting other platforms, please contact the 5GMAG working group.

 ## Downloading